Share feedback

 Authentication

-Set the GH_TOKEN or GITHUB_TOKEN environment variable in your shell configuration file.
+Alternatively, export the GH_TOKEN or GITHUB_TOKEN environment variable in your shell before running the sandbox.
+See Credentials for details on both methods.

 Configuration